allinbits/cosmos-cash/docs/Explanation/ADR/adr-004-did.md

  - `relationships` is the list of relationships that the `accountId` will be registered into
  - `signerAccount` is the account address that is signing the transaction

-The list of relationships must contain only valid [relationships names](#verification-relationships) as defined in the DID document:
+The list of relationships must contain only valid [verification relationships](#verification-relationships) names as defined in the DID document and MUST be non-empty:

 Set the relationships of a verification method using the gRPC message: